 In order to act as a caregiver, an individual must:

 To complete a caregiver registration, the patient must inform their healthcare practitioner of the intention to designate a caregiver.
-Following this, the practitioner will sign and issue two medical marijuana authorizations, one for the patient and the other for the caregiver.
-The caregiver's full name and street address will be required, and the patient must sign both authorizations.
+The healthcare practitioner must complete and sign two authorization forms, for the patient and their caregiver.
 If the patient is a minor, the healthcare practitioner will sign and issue two authorizations and have a parent or legal guardian, designated as caregiver, sign both medical marijuana authorizations on behalf of the patient.
-Caregivers for minor patients are then required to be entered into themedical marijuana database, while registration for inclusion into the database is optional for adult patients' caregivers.
+Caregivers for minor patients are then required to be entered into the medical marijuana database, while registration for inclusion into the database is optional for adult patients' caregivers.

 Note that registering in Washington's medical marijuana database permits patients and caregivers to purchase up to three times the standard limit at approved medically-endorsed marijuana stores.
 For more information on becoming a medical marijuana caregiver in Washington, contact the Washington medical marijuana program at MedicalMarijuana@doh.wa.gov or call the Program at (360) 236-4819